 Anybody who has ever visited Epcot will have a list of tips for a future visit.
 Here is a selection of ours which we have learned from previous visits.

-- Here are our Epcot Top Tips & Tricks for 2019
+- Here are our Epcot Top Tips & Tricks

 - If time is tight these are attractions at Epcot we would consider skipping.

 - Here is a list of mistakes we have made when visiting Epcot.